AWSM-WASM/PulseFFT/README.md

 ## Usage

-This library is a WebAssembly implementation of kissFFT; consult the kissFFT README(insert link to readme) if you want more info on the internal FFT details.
+This library is a WebAssembly implementation of kissFFT; consult the [kissFFT README](https://github.com/bazaar-projects/kissfft) if you want more info on the internal FFT details.

 ### Instantiate Pulse